Thames and Severn Canal: Phase 1b

 Stroud District Council decided that the infrastructure costs for the development of Brimscombe Port were too high to entice developers to the scheme, and made a bid to Homes England in 2015 for public funding.
 They received £2 million from this source, to which they added another £2 million as match funding.
 They also received £776,000 from the One Public Estate Land Release Fund, which is given for the development of brownfield sites.
-Planning permission was obtained on 24 March 2021 for the development of the port, including reinstatement of the canal, basin and various bridge works.
-The initial work includes demolition of modern additions to Port Mill, so that a new canal channel and river bed can be constructed further to the south than formerly, with the new river channel replacing the previous culvert under the modern parts of Port Mill.
+Planning permission was obtained in March 2021 for the development of the port, including reinstatement of the canal, basin and various bridge works.
+The initial work includes demolition of modern additions to Port Mill so that a new canal channel and riverbed can be constructed further to the south than formerly, with the new river channel replacing the previous culvert under the modern parts of Port Mill.
 In July 2022, the council selected St. Modwen Homes as the developer to work on the project.
+St Modwen pulled out of their contract in 2025, but Stroud District Council responded by saying they were still hopeful that the port could be reinstated.

+With the completion of the Cotswold Canals Connected project on the horizon, the Cotswold Canals Trust began looking at how the Thames and Severn canal could be restored.
+One option is to restore it as a narrow canal, suitable for boats which are 7 ft wide, rather than the original width of 13 ft.
+This would reduce the costs of replacing some 30 bridges, would reduce water consumption and the costs of back-pumping water, and would make restoration of the collapsed Sapperton Tunnel considerably easier.

 Phase 2

-Restoration Programme Phase 2 covers work at the eastern end of the canal, between Gateway Bridge in the Cotswold Water Park (Cerney Wick), and the junction with the Thames at Inglesham Lock, a distance of about 10 mi.
-The section does not pose the major engineering challenges faced elsewhere, but land ownership is an issue, and there are several miles of infilled canal around Kempsford.
+Restoration programme phase 2 covers work at the eastern end of the canal, between Gateway Bridge in the Cotswold Water Park (Cerney Wick), and the junction with the Thames at Inglesham Lock, a distance of about 10 mi.
+The section does not pose the major engineering challenges faced elsewhere, but land ownership is an issue, and there are several miles of in-filled canal around Kempsford.
 Funding is only in place for minor projects, but several locks have been substantially restored, lengths of towpath reconstructed, and dredging completed.

-In 2002 British Waterways bought the lock at Inglesham and the adjacent round house, to safeguard the route of the canal.
-After they pulled out of the restoration scheme, they sold the house, which was bought by a member of the Cotswold Canals Trust, and transferred the ownership of the lock to the Trust.
+In 2002, British Waterways bought the lock at Inglesham and the adjacent round house, to safeguard the route of the canal.
+After they pulled out of the restoration scheme, they sold the house, which was bought by a member of the Cotswold Canals Trust, and transferred the ownership of the lock to the trust.
 In June 2010 the Inland Waterways Association (IWA) mounted a national campaign for £125,000 to enable Inglesham Lock and around 420 yd of the pound above it to be restored.
 Work on the refurbishment of the lock structure began in 2016 and was completed in May 2019, with some tidying up of the site continuing until September.